GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

  - httpMethods - GET, HEAD, POST, PUT, DELETE
  - scope - the OAuth scope required to access the given path

-Let's say we have API which we would like to protect:
+Let's say you have an API which you would like to protect:

 ![Add_OAuth_Expression](../img/3_5_oauth_scopes.png)

-Use `VIEW RESOURCE JSON` button to see json expression.
+Use the `VIEW RESOURCE JSON` button to see the JSON expression.

 ```
 [